Where can I protest?

 Picketing a targeted residence, outside a selected person’s home (except the Governor of Utah’s home).

 In Salt Lake City, you can be charged with disturbance of the peace if you refuse to comply with an order of the police.
-Remember the following if you are stopped by the police, remember to do the following:
+If you are stopped by the police, remember to do the following:

 - Think carefully about your words, movement, body language and emotions.